top of page

 Tracking your Income and Expenses

-Tracking your income and expenses is an important part of creating a budget plan.
+Tracking your income and expenses is an important part of creating a student budget plan.
 It allows you to see where your money is coming from and where it's going.

 Start by recording all of your sources of income, including your parents’ contribution, student loan, grants, bursaries, scholarships, part-time work, side hustles, and any additional sources of income.